 To proactively and strategically protect Treasury Information Technology (IT) systems against cybersecurity threats, the FY 2022 budget request includes \$132.027 million for the CEA.
-The request includes \$114.027 million to address the impacts of the SolarWinds incident at Treasury plus an additional \$18 million for new and continued investments that support critical IT improvements.
+The total President's Budget requests \$114.027 million to mitigate weaknesses identified through the SolarWinds incident at Treasury plus an additional \$18 million for new and continued investments that support the critical IT improvements.

 The FY 2022 discretionary request identified a cyber reserve of \$750 million.
-The President's Budget allocates these resources to nine agencies significantly impacted by the SolarWinds incident, including the Department of Treasury (Treasury).
-The funding is intended to address immediate response needs and does not focus on wholesale replacement of IT systems at this time.
-The request provides critical cybersecurity resources to agencies and prioritizes basic cybersecurity enhancements, including: cloud security, Security Operations Center (SOC) enhancements, encryption, Multi-Factor Authentication (MFA), increased logging functions, and enhanced monitoring tools.
-Treasury is also bolstering its cybersecurity posture with investments that provide comprehensive assessments to identify the breadth and depth of this attack, along with containment and post-incident analysis to ensure the appropriate response is deployed to both protect and minimize the impacts of such attacks in the future.
+The President's Budget allocates these resources to nine agencies that were significantly impacted by the SolarWinds incident, one of which is the Department of Treasury.
+The purpose of the funding is to address immediate response needs and does not focus on wholesale replacement of IT systems at this time.
+The funding request targets critical cybersecurity needs at these nine agencies which prioritizes basic cybersecurity enhancements, including: cloud security, Security Operations Center (SOC) enhancements, encryption, Multi-Factor Authentication (MFA), increased logging functions, and enhanced monitoring tools.
+Treasury is also bolstering its cybersecurity posture with investments that provide a comprehensive assessments to identify the breadth and depth of this attack, along with containment and post-incident analysis to ensure the appropriate response is deployed to both protect and minimize the impacts of such attacks in the future.